2sxc-dev/2sxc-docs-v16/2sxc Docs Generator/index.md

 # 2sxc and EAV Docs v16.07 [LTS](xref:Abyss.Releases.Management.PolicyLts) / v16.09 _Archive_

 This is the technical documentation for EAV and 2sxc.
 If you're new to 2sxc, start with [2sxc.org](https://2sxc.org/).

+## Archive Documentation

+> [!TIP]
+> This is an archive of the documentation for 2sxc v16.09 and earlier.
+> It may be out of date if you have a newer 2sxc.
+>
+> The latest docs are on <https://docs.2sxc.org>, the version list is on <https://go.2sxc.org/docs-versions>

+Note that to avoid confusion, this site is _not_ in the google index.

+---

 ## Convert Dnn ☢️ and Oqtane 🩸 into a CMS